Web: Department of ASL and Deaf Studies

 We are a 15-month Summer/Online program.
 In typical 2-year graduate programs, there are four consecutive semesters of study.
 Our four semesters of study begin with the first semester occurring during the Summer, the second semester during the Fall, third semester during the Spring, and the fourth and final semester during the following Summer.

 Students begin the program mid-May online, then arrive on campus for approximately a month for required face-to-face courses during the summer.

 The final set of summer courses begin online in mid-May, and require on-campus presence for at least a month during the summer.
 Please contact us for more details at email@example.com.

-*The Masters in Sign Language Education program is not a state approved licensure program or part of the Educator Preparation Providers unit accredited by the National Council for Accreditation of Teacher Education (NCATE).
-If you are seeking employment in K-12 school settings, you would be best advised to contact your state office of licensure and certification to see if our program meets their requirements.
+*The Masters in Sign Language Education program is not a state approved licensure program nor part of the Educator Preparation Provider accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Gallaudet University has not yet determined whether the MASLED program meets professional licensure requirements in other states.
+If you are seeking employment in K-12 school settings, you are advised to contact your state office of licensure and certification to see if our program meets their requirements

 Admissions Procedures and Requirements

 Applicants for the M.A. in Sign Language Education must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate Admissions website for more information and a checklist of application requirements.
 Detailed program information and course descriptions are also available under the 'Overview' and 'Courses' tabs.

 Please complete the following requirements as outlined on the Graduate Admissions website: